 The next scenes (now taking place in September) show the Normans preparing to invade Britain by building ships and gathering horses, men and supplies, including one huge wine keg important enough to get its own caption.
 On landing in southern England, William has his men build fortifications and they are shown looting the countryside and burning homes.
 Normans are seen cooking meat and Bishop Odo sits at a table which is remarkably like an illustration from a Canterbury manuscript of Christ’s Last Supper.

 The major subject of the tapestry is now dealt with: the Battle of Hastings in October 1066 CE which covers one-third of the tapestry.
 The Norman cavalry, wearing chain mail or padded armour and armed with spears, lances and long swords, takes centre stage.
 The Anglo-Saxons, many only wearing ordinary tunics, carry spears, axes and single-edged swords.
 Only Harold amongst the Saxons is shown riding a horse.
 The Saxon strategy is to create close formations of foot soldiers protecting each other with their shields while the Normans favour cavalry.
-There are violent details, arrows and spears fly over the battle scenes, and there are the dramatic deaths of Harold and his two bothers Gurth and Leofwine.
+There are violent details, arrows and spears fly over the battle scenes, and there are the dramatic deaths of Harold and his two brothers Gurth and Leofwine.
 Victorious, the Norman cavalry chase the remaining Saxons from the battlefield.

 A Window into Medieval History